pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/ObservationBackport.md

 ### Mixing legacy and modern features together

 Some problems can arise when mixing together features built in the "legacy" style, using ``ViewStore`` and ``WithViewStore``, and features built in the "modern" style, using the ``ObservableState()`` macro.
-The problems mostly manifest themselves as re-computing view bodies more often than necessary, but that can also put strain on SwiftUI's ability to figure out what state changed, and can cause glitchiness or exacerbate navigation bugs.
+The problems mostly manifest themselves as re-computing view bodies more often than necessary, but that can also put strain on SwiftUI's ability to figure out what state changed, and can cause glitches or exacerbate navigation bugs.

 See <doc:MigratingTo1.7#Incrementally-migrating> for more information about this.